 Our goat herd is made up of purebred Anglo Nubian goats, with a few splashes of British Toggenburg.
 Anglo Nubians are known as 'the Jersey cow of the goat world' due to the high fat content of their milk, which makes it particularly creamy and prized by cheesemakers.

+We now have over 160 goats in our herd.
 People often ask us whether the goats have names - yes, they all do!
 They have strong personalities and are great fun to get to know and work with.